 Action research encourages you to look up and be aware.
 Looking around for opportunities and taking advantage of them can take you places you never thought you could go.
 In action research there is more than one path to success.
 Flexibility is strength.
 If your ideas get “stalled out” for a while, you can simply refocus your ideas and get back on the highway.

-Traveling with others always makes the trip more fun.
+Traveling with others may make your trip more memorable and enjoyable.

 Some people you travel with may have some directions to help you find your way.
 Others may just make the journey more fun.
 Learning circles are extremely helpful in providing a forum where you can discuss your ideas and ask questions.